Location: Rottnest Island

 Duration: 2 - 4 hours

 Date Hiked: 23rd October 2018

+I have visited Rottnest many many times in my life, all for different reasons but I had never actually walked the official walking trails around the island so thought it was about time I did.
 The Wadjemup Bidi is a series of 5 walking trails that takes you across spectacular coastal headlands, past stunning inland lakes and presents encounters with both natural and man-made attractions along the way.
 Each of the 5 sections boast cultural and environmental significant landmarks to interpret and experience.
 "Bidi" in Noongar means "trail" or "track".
 The Whadjuk Noongar are the Traditional Owners of Rottnest Island.

 Now a trip to Rotto would not be complete without an encounter with the resident Quokka and I only had to walk a few metres up to have my first one (on this trip).

 The trail leaves the shopping mall and walks through Rottnest Island Cemetary which gives visitors a look into pioneer life with an interpretive panel nearby providing a wealth of information about Rottnest's history.
 The trail continues up the steps to the first landmark, the Vlamingh Memorial and Lookout.
 Willem DeVlamingh was a Dutch sea captain who explored and mapped a lot of the west coast before the British settled here.
 Willem DeVlamingh described the Quokka as a kind of rat as big as a common cat.
 He named the island Rottenest ('rat nest') in honour of this sighting.
 The island is now of course known as Rottnest Island.
 Descending down from the lookout walkers are taken past Garden and Herschel Lake via a main road walking by the large wind turbine.
 The wind turbine is part of the Rottnest Island Water Renewable Energy Nexus Project.
 A new 600 kW solar farm was also commissioned early in 2017.